A few of my interests.

 In 2016 I returned to Buenos Aires solo, flying there directly from New Zealand after a 2016 UA program, and took five weeks of private lessons with Alejandro.
 My friend Zoe Vlastos joined me for much of this time, and I strongarmed myself (with a $500 Stickk commitment) to go out to milongas six nights a week.

 Fresh from Buenos Aires, I participated in the 2016 BurningTango festival, and in 2017 I took more private lessons with Alejandro while running the UA Argentina Semester.
 Many of the young adults on that program worked with him too.
+Later that year I led a beginner’s tango project at Not Back to School Camp.

 While living in Wanaka, New Zealand, in 2019, I enjoyed four lovely months of low-key social dancing at Sousa Jefferson‘s house.
 We even got filmed!